beansoft/react-native-console/README.md

-# React   Native Console  21
+# React   Native Console

-Node:
+Note:

 This branch contains the free version source code, also includes code that using the InlayProvider for display in code editor to show usages for a JavaScript function.